luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   YouTube can be seen as a social media platform.
   Since everybody can publish content on this platform with very few hurdles, and viewers can self-select what content they are willing to watch, it is natural to view YouTube as a social network between people that is centered around sharing video content—in a way like Instagram is a social network centered around images.
-  Studies that take such an approach might see YouTube from a supply-and-demand perspective, analyzing the side of the content creators and the viewers @mungerRightWingYouTubeSupply2022.
+  Studies that take such an approach might see YouTube from a supply-and-demand perspective, analyzing the side of both the content creators and the viewers @mungerRightWingYouTubeSupply2022.
   While investigating YouTube through such a lens is a worthwhile endeavor, it might not be suitable to investigate politicians' content.
   Many scholars have proposed theories on why politicians, particularly populists, choose social media platforms over traditional hierarchical media.
-  Nevertheless, populist leaders mostly utilize social media as a supplementary one-way broadcasting system, instead of interacting with citizens as #cite(<jungherrTwitterUseElection2016>, form: "prose") shows in a systematic literature review on twitter use in election campaigns.#mnote[ggf kürzen; das argument ist klar und gut]
+  Nevertheless, populist leaders mostly utilize social media as a supplementary one-way broadcasting system, instead of interacting with citizens, as #cite(<jungherrTwitterUseElection2016>, form: "prose") shows in a systematic literature review on Twitter use in election campaigns. #mnote[ggf kürzen; das argument ist klar und gut]
   They might argue the social media facilitates personal and interactive conversations compared to the more traditional broadcasts through legacy media.
   #cite(<waisbordPopulistCommunicationDigital2017>, form: "prose"), for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.

-  This leads us to believe that videos on YouTube are best viewed from content delivery perspective first.
+  This leads us to believe that videos on YouTube are best viewed from a content delivery perspective first.
-  In contrast to, for example, TV, however, it is possible to measure user engagement with content on YouTube in a number of ways.
+  In contrast to, for example, TV, however, it is possible to measure user engagement with content on YouTube in a variety of ways.
-  The two that we will focus on in this study are:
+  The two that we will be focusing on in this study are:
   1) view count.
   The number of times a video was watched.
   While this is a rather naive metric, it is comparably insensitive to different interpretations.